breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

 <!-- explain routes briefly and include a link for further reading -->

-1. Create Route
+1.Create Route
 Create login route

-2. Connect Route To Form.
+2.Connect Route To Form.
 This uses passport.authenticate.

-3. Create logout route.
+3.Create logout route.
 This uses req.logout().

 Passport.authenticate explained
 <!-- Explain what we have created and how these routes work -->